hanabi/hanabi.github.io/docs/extras/special-bluffs.md

 - It is possible (and fairly common) to perform a *Self-Bluff* on a player with a rank clue.
 - For example, in a 3-player game:
   - Red 2 is played on the stacks.
-  - Alice clues number 4 to Bob, which touches one brand new 4 as a *Play Clue*.
+  - Alice clues number 4 to Bob, which touches one new 4 as a *Play Clue*.
   - Bob does not see any playable cards in anyone else's hand.
   - The closest 4 to being playable is the red 4, so Bob knows that the 4 in his hand is probably a red 4.
   - Since Bob does not see any red 3's, Bob knows he must have the red 3, and he blind-plays his *Finesse Position* card.
 It is a blue 1 and successfully plays.